Denham Aerodrome: History

-There are records that flying has been taking place at Denham Aerodrome since the 1900s.
-During the First World War in 1915, RAF Denham was established as a flying training school for Flight Cadets.
+There are records that flying has been taking place at Denham Aerodrome since 1915, when during the First World War, RAF Denham was established as a flying training school for Flight Cadets.

 The airfield was first licensed as a private use airfield to Squadron Leader J. M. Bickerton by the CAA on 19 May 1938.
 During the Second World War, the airfield was used again as a training school.
 The largest based aircraft was a Douglas DC-3 of Gregory Air Services and occasional airshows have been staged here.

 The airfield was the home to one of the earliest parachuting clubs in the UK, starting in 1955 the "British Parachute Club" was based here until May 1956 when they moved to Blackbushe Airport in Hampshire.
-The club at Denham was run by instructor Dumbo Willans and also known as the "No. 1 Civil Parachute Training School".
+The club at Denham was run by instructor Dumbo Willans and is known as the first civilian parachuting school in Britain.

+A light aircraft was stolen on Sunday 2 November 1980 in the early morning, and flown to Heathrow after 'buzzing' the M4.
+Heathrow did not detect the aircraft before it landed.
+The aircraft was owned by Peter John Hunt.
+Nicholas John Radford, aged 22, of Chalfont St Peter was charged by police in December 1980, for theft and not communicating a flight plan, to the London Central Zone.

 Services

 Presently, there are a number of charter and flight instruction and filming operators based at Denham Aerodrome as well as a helicopter maintenance facility.
-The Pilot Center flying school, HeliAir, TAA UK, Aerospace Design Facilities, AS Aerospace Ltd, FlyingTV Ltd, Helicopter Film Services, JetFly.
+The Pilot Center flying school, HeliAir, Aerospace Design Facilities, AS Aerospace Ltd, FlyingTV Ltd, Helicopter Film Services, JetFly.
 A restaurant near the control tower is named "Biggles", after the fictional airman of that name, there is also a small café called "The Crew Room" on the north side of the airfield.